donphi/longchop/README.md

 ───────┴────────────────────────────────────────────────────────────────────────
 ```

-By copying this output into your AI conversation, you provide the full context of your project’s structure and the relevant code, making it easier for AI to assist you.
+By copying this output into your AI conversation, you provide the full context of your project's structure and the relevant code, making it easier for AI to assist you.

 Thanks to **Double Chop**, this output is also automatically copied to your clipboard.
 So you can paste it with one quick `Ctrl+V` and get back to coding (or coffee).

 ## 🔹 Version History

+**Current Version: v1.4.0**

+- Enhanced parameter handling for multiple arguments in one flag:
+  - `--include .ext1 .ext2 .ext3` now works in a single parameter
+  - `--ignore .ext1 .ext2 .ext3` now works in a single parameter
+  - `--exclude folder1 folder/subfolder folder2` now works with paths
+- Improved tree view to respect all exclusions (both from --exclude and --ignore)
+- Enhanced help documentation with better examples and explanations
+- Fixed path handling for nested directory exclusions

-**Current Version: v1.3.0**
+**Previous Version: v1.3.0**

 - Added support for specifying target folders
 - Introduced `--level` and `--tree` for depth control